Pepperdine University: Athletics

 The water polo competitions for the 1984 Summer Olympics were held at Raleigh Runnels Memorial Pool on campus.

 Notable people

-There are currently over 100,000 living alumni worldwide.
-Notable alumni of Pepperdine University include prominent scientists, musicians, businessmen and women, engineers, architects, athletes, actors, politicians, and those who have gained both national and international success.
-The Pepperdine alumni network consists of over 30 alumni groups on four continents.
+There are currently more than 100,000 living alumni worldwide.
+Notable alumni of Pepperdine University include prominent scientists, musicians, businessmen and businesswomen, engineers, architects, athletes, actors, politicians, and those who have gained both national and international success.
+The Pepperdine alumni network consists of more than 30 alumni groups on four continents.

 Demographics

 The United States Census Bureau has designated the Pepperdine University campus as a separate census-designated place (CDP) for statistical purposes.
 It first appeared as a CDP in the 2020 Census with a population of 2,747.

+The CDP is located within Santa Monica-Malibu Unified School District.